Call 020 3393 9277

 ✓ Borrow from £20,000 – £1 Billion.

-7. Open Bridging Loan or Closed Bridging loan: With a closed bridging loan you have a clear exit route and will pay the loan back at a specified time.
+7. OPEN BRIDGE LOAN OR CLOSED BRIDGE LOAN: With a closed bridging loan you have a clear exit route and will pay the loan back at a specified time.
 With an open bridging loan, there is no specific time to pay back as you are not sure when the property is sold to pay back the loan, although they are still generally no more than 18 months in length.

 Case study on a £200,000 property and why and how people take this sort of loan.